uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 iv.
 In your opinion, which LLM's comments made the purpose of the code the most clear?
 Why?

+* For opinion questions like this one, you do not need to write more than two sentences or around 30 words.

 v.
 In your opinion, which LLM's comments explained the most about programming language features like async, await, and closures?
 Why?

 vi.
 In your opinion, which LLM do you think provided better comments?
 Why?